 |Total use of funds|

 |Transfers to Participation Organizations|

 |Total Balance of Funds|

 ProjectsJoint SDG Fund

-Joint SDG Fund is currently implementing count_projects ongoing projects in count_countries countries.
+Joint SDG Fund is currently supporting count_projects ongoing projectscount_globalInterregional and count_countries country-specific.
 This table shows the most recently approved ongoing projects.
-For operationally and financially closed projects please select from the “Status” drop-down below.

 Contributions to trust funds administered by the MPTF Office are pooled with other partner resources to achieve greater impact and leverage the SDGs.
 This map provides a geographical breakdown of all investments.